 The 2nd type is a 25mm all-in-one (AIO) FC and ESC.
 This is also known as a “toothpick” FC, because it was first used in toothpick-style quads.
 This style combines the FC and ESC into a single board.
 A 25mm toothpick AIO takes up less space in the build and may be lighter.
 The disadvantage is that they are often more expensive and less durable than separate FC/ESC stacks.
 And if any part of it breaks, you’re replacing the whole thing.

-You may also hear about 16mm sized FC/ESC stacks.
+You may also hear about 16 mm-sized FC/ESC stacks.
 These are even smaller and lighter, but we don’t recommend them for this category because they aren’t as durable.

-When selecting an FC/ESC combo, make sure that the frame you’re intending to use is able to mount the size of FC/ESC that you’re getting.
+When selecting an FC/ESC combo, make sure that the frame you intend to use is able to mount the size of FC/ESC that you’re getting.
 Some frames aren’t drilled for 25mm AIO toothpick FC.
 Also, make sure your ESC amp rating is sufficient.
 For 3” and 3.5” props, we suggest a minimum of 30 amps (but more is better).
 For the 2Fiddy, Tommy recommends a 45 amp ESC.
-Bear in mind that a 20mm or 25mm ESC rated for 50 amps is not going to have the same durability as a 50 amp ESC used on a larger quad, so don’t be afraid to get a ESC with a larger amp rating if you can.
+Bear in mind that a 20mm or 25mm ESC rated for 50 amps is not going to have the same durability as a 50 amp ESC used on a larger quad, so don’t be afraid to get an ESC with a larger amp rating if you can.

 Flight controllers on this page may be marked as “DJI Ready” and “DJI Only”.
 DJI Ready means that the FC has a plug to allow easy connection of a DJI Air Unit or Caddx Vista.
 DJI Ready FC’s can still be used with analog FPV systems.
 DJI Only means that the FC does not support analog video at all, and should only be used with the DJI System.
 Any FC not marked this way will support both analog and DJI, but if using DJI you’ll need to solder wires to the FC since it doesn’t have a plug.